adoptium/emt4j/README.md

 Java agent options:

 - `file` : the output file path.
-Default is `emt4j-${yyyyMMddHHmmss}.dat` in the current working directory.
+The default is `emt4j-${yyyyMMddHHmmss}.dat` in the current working directory.

 - `to` : the target JDK version.

 - `priority` : the minimum rule priority. p1, p2, p3 and p4 are supported.
-Default is no set.
+The default is not set.

 #### Use CLI